Common Plant Diseases:

-Causes of Cankers: This is a fungal disease that mostly attacks bark of woody plants, lower hidden areas, small areas of dead tissue and in cracks or wounds of the tree.
+Causes of Cankers: This is a fungal disease that mostly attacks the bark of woody plants, lower hidden areas, small areas of dead tissue, and cracks or wounds of the tree.
 The canker disease mainly caused by biotic fungi and bacteria or extreme temperature conditions.
 Improper panting, hail, high winds, root rot, insect borers may also cause the canker disease.

 Types of Cankers: Cytospora Canker and Nectria Canker.

 Symptoms of Cankers: The symptoms are circular, discolored areas on the bark of the trees.

 Cankers Affected Plants: Most of the trees and shrubs.
 Some of the affected pants are Spruce, pine, poplars and willows, juniper, Russian olive, Douglas-fir, and arborvitae, honey locust, oak, and maple.

 - Disease-resistant cultivars should be used.

 - Cut off the affected branches or limbs with proper pruning methods.

 - Avoid any injury to roots and trunk as wounds are the main cause of spreading canker disease.

 - Grow only trees and shrubs that are adapted to the area and choose vigorous planting material and plant in a good location.
 Apply manures and fertilize on time to promote healthy growth.